mail4hafij/Azure-DurableFunction/README.md

 Read more https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-types-features-overview

-## Local setup of Azure blob containers.
+## Local setup of Azure Storage Emlulator

+The Storage Emulator is available as part of the Microsoft Azure SDK.
+You can also install the Storage Emulator by using the standalone installer.
+The Storage Emulator currently runs only on Windows. https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator

+If you need a Storage Emulator for Linux, one option is the community maintained, open-source Storage Emulator Azurite.
 I am using azurerite https://github.com/Azure/Azurite to emulate Azure blob containers locally.
 I am running Azurite in a docker container.
 The image for Azurite can be found in dockerhub (https://hub.docker.com/_/microsoft-azure-storage-azurite).
 Read more about MCR (Microsoft Container Registry) here https://github.com/microsoft/containerregistry

 You can run the docker container in either of the following options (I prefer option 1)-